learn-co-students/module-1-code-challenge-round-2-nyc-web-module-2-code-challenge---round-2---mhtn---071519-1564668351/README.md

     - returns an array of all flight instances associated with the passenger `Passenger#tickets`
-    - returns an array of all ticket instances associated with the passenger `Passenger#flights`
-    - returns an array of all flight instances associated with the passenger `Passenger#planes`
+    - returns an array of all ticket instances associated with the passenger `Passenger#planes`
     - returns an array of all plane instances associated with the passenger `Passenger#total_flight_time`